-152 This number is generous, given that most people, especially older ones, do not easily switch from one medical plan to another, even with a moderate financial incentive.
+161 This number is generous, given that most people, especially older ones, do not easily switch from one medical plan to another, even with a moderate financial incentive.
 Nationally, 10% of Medicare Advantage users switch to another plan, according to Kaiser Family Foundation.

-153 We assume that 1/2 of retirees have a spouse on their plan; that 1/3 was at an income below \$120K when they retired.
+$^{^{162}}$ We assume that 1/2 of retirees have a spouse on their plan; that 1/3 was at an income below \$120K when they retired.

-154 The University's catastrophic Rx coverage deals with out of pocket expenses beyond the threshold of \$10,048.
+163 The University's catastrophic Rx coverage deals with out-of-pocket expenses beyond the threshold of \$10,048.
 The co-insurance by patients beyond that threshold are 5% of expenses.
-Assuming an average of \$20K bills beyond the threshold, the cost to the patient, reimbursed by Columbia, is then about \$1,000, for a total of \$1000K.
-155 This would follow a 2011 Senate Resolution, presented by Senators Moss-Salentijn and Pollack, which stated:
+Assuming an average of \$20K bills beyond the threshold, the cost to the patient, reimbursed by Columbia, is then about \$1,000, for a total of \$!000K.